 How to Add an Order Bump?

-An Order Bump is an additional product that is offered on the checkout page, that can be added to the cart with just one click.
+An Order Bump is an additional product offered on the checkout page that can be added to the cart with just one click.

-To add an order bump you will practically need to repeat everything that was indicated in the previous step number 6.
+To add an order bump, you will practically need to repeat everything that was indicated in step 6.

 Then return to the Funnel Visualiser and hover over the Checkout Page again and select Edit > Product Settings.